sriyankabaral/pdf_helpdesk_rag_chatbot/README.md

 ## Features

-* Load a PDF document as a knowledge base
+- Load a PDF document as a knowledge base
-* Split PDF content into smaller overlapping chunks
+- Split PDF content into smaller chunks
-* Generate embeddings for document chunks
+- Generate embeddings using Gemini embeddings
-* Store embeddings in a local Chroma vector database
-* Retrieve relevant chunks based on user questions
-* Use chat history to handle follow-up questions
+- Store and search document chunks using ChromaDB
+- Retrieve relevant context for each question
-* Generate answers using retrieved PDF context
+- Generate answers using Gemini
-* Local desktop-style GUI using Python
-* Option to rebuild the vector database when needed
+- Handle follow-up questions using chat history
+- Run locally with a simple Python GUI
 ---

 ## Tech Stack